| INTRODUCTION · PROGRAMS · NEWS · HARDWARE · DOCUMENTS · DOWNLOAD · MISCELLANEOUS · LINKS |

 for your setup.

-If you're using a DS9490 adaptor you just need to run owwnogui in interactive mode (owwnogui -i) and select the USB driver.
+If you're using a DS9490 adaptor you just need to run owwnogui in interactive mode (owwnogui -i

 devices driver USB